 10. Where applicable, universities must charge student tuition fees at the levels set by Scottish Ministers under either the Student Fees (Specification) (Scotland) Order 2006 or the Student Fees (Specification) (Scotland) Order 2011, whichever is applicable (other than those persons who are undertaking an honours or ordinary degree course which is a specified 'graduate entry' course, requiring successful completion of a previous honours or ordinary degree level qualification or relevant experience).
-Under the 2005 Act, regional strategic bodies receiving grants from SFC are required, when making payments to any institution assigned to it, to impose this condition on the institution.
+Under the 2005 Act, RSBs receiving grants from SFC are required, when making payments to any institution assigned to it, to impose this condition on the institution.
 However:

 - Universities must charge fees equal to those set by Scottish Ministers under either the Student Fees (Specification) (Scotland) Order 2006 or the Student Fees (Specification) (Scotland) Order 2011 to applicable students on the following 'graduate entry' courses: - o Bachelor of Dental Surgery, University of Aberdeen. - Scottish Graduate Entry Medicine (ScotGEM), University of Dundee and University of St Andrews (the £1,820 fee is paid by SFC). - The tuition fee levels set by Scottish Ministers under the Student Fees (Specification) (Scotland) Order 2006 does not apply to students who do not have a relevant connection with the United Kingdom and Islands or are not excepted students within the meaning of the Education (Fees and Awards) (Scotland) Regulations 2007. - The tuition fee levels set by Scottish Ministers under the Student Fees (Specification) (Scotland) Order 2011 do not apply to students who do not have a relevant connection with Scotland or are not excepted students within the meaning of the Education (Fees) (Scotland) Regulations 2011, but any tuition fees charged to students from the rest of the United Kingdom (rUK) must not exceed £9,250 per year. - 11.
-The Education (Fees and Student Support) (EU Exit) (Scotland) (Amendment) Regulations 2021 were laid in Scottish Parliament on 21 January 2021 and are due to come into force on 1 August 2021.
-The Regulations amend the Education (Student Loans for Tuition Fees) (Scotland) Regulations 2006, the Education Authority Bursaries (Scotland) Regulations 2007, the Nursing and Midwifery Student Allowances (Scotland) Regulations 2007, the Students' Allowances (Scotland) Regulations 2007, the Education (Student Loans) (Scotland) Regulations 2007, the Education Maintenance Allowances (Scotland) Regulations 2007 and the Education (Fees) (Scotland) Regulations 2011. - 12.
+The Education (Fees and Student Support) (EU Exit) (Scotland) (Amendment) Regulations 2021 were laid in Scottish Parliament on 21 January 2021 and came into force on 1 August 2021.
+The Regulations amended the Education (Student Loans for Tuition Fees) (Scotland) Regulations 2006, the Education Authority Bursaries (Scotland) Regulations 2007, the Nursing and Midwifery Student Allowances (Scotland) Regulations 2007, the Students' Allowances (Scotland) Regulations 2007, the Education (Student Loans) (Scotland) Regulations 2007, the Education Maintenance Allowances (Scotland) Regulations 2007 and the Education (Fees) (Scotland) Regulations 2011. - 12.
 Universities should not charge a student fee for any course funded by SFC at the gross teaching price; these should be provided on a 'fee-waiver' basis.
-This includes funded student places for Masters level courses to be delivered under the Innovation Centre programme.
+This includes funded student places for Masters level courses to be delivered under the Innovation Centre programme. - 13.
+When determining students' fee status on the basis of residential eligibility, universities should refer to the Education (Fees) (Scotland) Regulations 2022.
+These regulations come into force from 1 August 2022.
+They consolidate previous regulations, including previous changes relating to the fee status of students from the Republic of Ireland and the European Union (EU).
+They also introduce new provisions for students from Ukraine and relocated Afghan citizens.